pigmej/mqtt-hyundai-kia/README.md

 - Use `smart` refresh for automatic updates (e.g., `smart:300` for 5-minute caching)
 - Use `force` refresh sparingly (wakes the vehicle)
 - Implement command throttling in your automation (minimum 5 seconds between commands)
+- Monitor container health and resource usage
+- Use structured logging for better observability in production

 ## License